Learn Python with Talk Python's 270 hours of courses

 44:55 KENNEDY: Yeah, that's where those are tricky to catch.
 You don't have any control at that point.
 When you're in control, it's up and running?
 Everything's fine now.

-45:04 TOBAR: Yeah, I actually, once you find those errors that you can start to reason about them and that's that's a very difficult right now, kind of just go and attach yourself to thousands of processes at the same time and then kind of step back for them.
+45:04 TOBAR: Yeah, I actually, once you find those errors that you can start to reason about them and that's a very difficult right now, kind of just go and attach yourself to thousands of processes at the same time and then kind of step back for them.
 Yeah, you do.
 We have to log a lot of stuff and then recent, very clearly about what could be the possible cause.
 So we caught a lot of those and then that the final the final bit is stress on the file system.
 So all of these classes, they usually have a central file system that is shared across the cluster.

 45:42 TOBAR: But obviously when you use more nodes, You're putting more stress into the central file system when reading and writing data.